-I’ve never thought of using tahini in a cake.
+The thought of using tahini in a cake had never crossed my mind.
 Not until now that is.
 Even you will be surprised how this tahini cake tastes and turns out.

-I will admit to being slightly skeptical when I heard about this recipe.
+I will admit to being slightly sceptical when I heard about this recipe.

 No eggs?
 No milk?

 If you make this, do not expect a light, fluffy, sponge cake.
-This is a toothsome cake with a strong, dense texture.
+This cake is a toothsome cake with a robust and dense texture.
 If you get the opportunity to make this I would love to know your thoughts.

 - 1 cup tahini